 During my time campaigning across Ireland, I was asked to be one of the founding committee members of the Akita Association of Ireland which still exists today.

 Today, I am actively involved in the dog sport scene internationally.
 I started off judging for FCI in Ireland and now, I am the only Akitainu licensed conformation judge in the USA (through the United Kennel Club & American Kennel Club).
 I have judged in 8 countries worldwide and in many states/provinces in the USA/Canada.
 I am also a licensed SPOT temperament test evaluator with the UKC.
 I am both proud and honored to be a part of the Japanese Akitainu breed journey in North America.
 Things are changing fast & now more than ever; we need educated preservationists committed to safeguarding this breed.

 Why Yakumo Sou...

 As mentioned above, I have a passion for literature.
-Who better to inspire my kennel name than write Patrick Lafcadio Hearn?
+Who better to inspire my kennel name than writer Patrick Lafcadio Hearn?
 He was raised in Ireland by his father’s family as Patrick Hearn; but is better known to the rest of Europe and the USA as Lafcadio Hearn; and he took up citizenship, married and raised a family as Koizumi Yakumo in Japan.
 His writings about Japan offered the western world a glimpse into the largely unknown but fascinating culture.
-That Irish/USA/Japan connection Hearn lived resonated with me and thus inspired me to name my kennel Yakumo Sou.
+That Irish/American/Japanese connection that Hearn lived resonated with me and thus inspired me to name my kennel Yakumo Sou.